RealityBending/Onboarding/README.md

 ### Setting up your profile on the REBEL website

-The next task is to set-up your profile on the [lab website](https://realitybending.github.io/people/).
+The next task is to set up your profile on the [lab website](https://realitybending.github.io/people/).

 - **Step 1: Fork the website repository**
     - Go to the [Github Repository of website](https://github.com/RealityBending/RealityBending.github.io)
     - Hit the **fork** button at the top right corner to make a *copy* of the repository in your Github account.
-    - After a few minutes of waiting, you should now see a repository with a name of `your-username/RealityBending.github.io`.
+    - After a few minutes of waiting, you should now see a repository with a name like `your-username/RealityBending.github.io`.

 - **Step 2: Understand how a profile is made**
     - In your newly *copied* repository, navigate to the folder `your-username/RealityBending.github.io/content`.
 This is where all the content of the website is stored.
     - Click on the `authors` folder.
 As you can see, each member has a folder (in lower case with a hyphen instead of spaces).
-    - Explore one of these folder, for instance Gandalf's.
+    - Explore one of these folders, for instance Gandalf's.
 It includes two files, *_index.md* file (The extension *.md* stands for **markdown**) and an image file named `avatar`.
     - Click on the .md file, and then on the **raw** button (on the right) to see the raw file (as a notepad would see).
     - The index file contains all the information, and is organized into a YAML header (delimited by 3 dashes ---) and then some text.